An analytical companion to the Cullen Project

 Voice and vocabulary in more than five thousand eighteenth-century consultation letters.

-Dr. William Cullen's private medical correspondence, digitized by the University of Glasgow, is one of the largest surviving archives of its kind in English.
-This site is a companion tool for exploring patterns of voice, vocabulary, and clinical concept across the corpus — the kinds of patterns that only become visible at scale.
+Dr. William Cullen's (c.1712-1790) clinical correspondence, digitised by an AHRC-funded project at Glasgow University (2012-2015), is one of the largest surviving archives of its kind in English.
+This site is a companion tool for exploring patterns of voice, vocabulary, and clinical concepts across the corpus.

 Featured analyses